Pixaoxiuxia/sky/content/Experiences.md

 ## Research Experiences

-### Project supported by National Natural Science Foundation of China (2022-2024)
+### PI: Prof. Mariétou Ouayogodé

+* Sep 2023 - Present

+* PA in *Accountable Care Organizations and Rural/Urban Healthcare Disparities*.

+### PI: Prof. Chao Guo

 • Jan 2022 - Jun 2023

-• RA for Prof. Chao Guo in *Utility Evaluation and Improvement Path of Intelligent Technology in Promoting Aging Health*.
+• RA in *Utility Evaluation and Improvement Path of Intelligent Technology in Promoting Aging Health*.

-### Project supported by Tang Chung-ying Foundation (2022-2024)
+### PI: Prof. Chao Guo

 • Sep 2021 - Jun 2023

-• RA for Prof. Chao Guo in *School Bullying Based on Gender Label and Sexual Orientation*.
+• RA in *School Bullying Based on Gender Label and Sexual Orientation*.

-### Project supported by Beijing Municipal Bureau Statistics (2021-2022)
+### PI: Prof. Chao Guo

 • Nov 2021 - Mar 2022

-• RA for Prof. Chao Guo in *Study on the Development of Women and Children in Beijing*.
+• RA in *Study on the Development of Women and Children in Beijing*.

-### Project supported by National Social Science Foundation of China (2018-2021)
+### PI: Prof. Chao Guo

 • Sep 2020 - Sep 2021

-• RA for Prof. Chao Guo in *Long-term Effects of Early Life Events on Disability in a Whole-population, Life-cycle Perspective*.
+• RA in *Long-term Effects of Early Life Events on Disability in a Whole-population, Life-cycle Perspective*.

 ## Teaching Assistant